 It has given me the courage to initiate debate at a senior level on ways to improve gender diversity within ABF.
 It has also been very refreshing to be on a development course that focuses on identifying my strengths and how I can use them to develop my own authentic leadership style, rather than focussing on the things I need to change or improve.
 The programme has included a lot of practical advice on how I can progress my career, with the emphasis being on staying true to oneself as a woman, but understanding how to do that within a predominantly male environment.

 I would highly recommend this programme to any senior female who is facing the challenge of breaking through to director level.
 This programme will give the courage to realise that it can be done.

 Carla has held a number of senior positions in banking and retail industries.
-She has operated at Board level in several countries for organisations including Virgin, Barclays and the Thomas Cook Group.
+She has had direct responsibility for corporate finance & post-merger integration, strategy, business operations, brand development & management and business transformation.
+Carla has operated at Board level in several countries for organisations including Virgin, Barclays and the Thomas Cook Group.

 Moira spent 30 years with PwC, including 13 years as a partner.
 She spent eight years as a non-executive director and chairman of audit committee of a mutual life assurance company and sits as an independent member on an OFGEM regulated panel.
 She is a co-founder of Consulting Women bringing strengths based leadership development to women, and is a coach to directors and senior managers.